TrashUwU/PokeAssistant/README.md

 ### Want to help?
 Star the repository, refer your friends to this Github repository!
 Join the support server to request faster results, no ads and decreased rate limit!
 You must create a support ticket to contact the moderators.
 ### Is it harmful?
-The bot is completely safe.
-You will not get banned from Pokétwo or Discord.
+The bot is not against Discord TOS.
 But do not show your bot token to others.
 ### How do I update the code?
 Updating is optional.
 If the bot asks you to update, that means it is compulsory and not optional.
 For updating, copy this [code](https://raw.githubusercontent.com/TrashUwU/PokeAssistant/main/src/index.js).
 Go to https://replit.com/repls and click your PokéAssistant REPL.
 After the editor has loaded, select all codes and press backspace to clear everything from the file.
 Now paste the copied code.
 Now delete `json.sqlite`(**Mobile**: Click `files` button and click `•••` beside `json.sqlite`), now press Run/Play Button.
 Make sure Run/Play button now looks like a square.
 (Not a triangle)